NodePing/NPSyStats/README.md

 HTML output
 -----------
 HTML output can be changed by editing assets/index.html and its accompanying files.
 Currently the HTML interface uses /all to get data from the info, load, mem, uptime, network and mounts plugins.  ps and npm are retrieved separately, and ping and traceroute are run on demand.
+These can be easily adjusted as needed.
+None of the files in the assets directory are necessary in order for the JSON access to work.
+They're just for the human-friendlier web interface.

 Contributors
 ------------
-David Caylor
+* David Caylor
-Shawn Parrish
+* Shawn Parrish

 Contributing
 ------------